abrodriguezalman/nuvora-tktk-scrapper/README.md

 After setup, run the following line:
 *python main.py*

-You will be prompted to enter a mode of data collection via hashtag or keyword.
+You will be prompted to enter a mode of data collection via hashtag or keyword, as well as the desired number of entries.

+If you'd like to obtain user profile results only, run the following line:
+*python user_main.py*

+You will be prompted to enter a user or a list of users.

 The program will:
-* Launch Chromium
+* Launch an external Chromium window
-* Scrape available video results
+* Scrape available results
 * Return structured data
 * Exit cleanly (including if no results are found)

 ## Error Handling 🛑
-If a hashtag yields no results:
+If a keyword/user yields no results:
 * The program exits gracefully
 * A helpful message is displayed
 * The browser closes cleanly